rachelAtFlatiron/EAST-SE-073123-Phase-1/assets/slides.md

 </p>

 <aside class="notes">

-- use JS to find piece of page to repaint <br />
+- use JS to find piece of page to repaint

 - QUESTION: what does document remind you of (html document delivered to browser) <br />
 - QUESTION: what does object remind you of (key value pairs, data type) <br />
 - Model: representation of something <br />
-- OBJECT THAT REPRESENTS YOUR DOCUMENT in javascript so we can add our <br />
+- OBJECT THAT REPRESENTS YOUR WEB PAGE/HTML in javascript so we can access nodes and create new nodes <br />
-- represent content of web page in javascript via a model <br />
 - can find, access, and update a specific part of the page
 </aside>